 It’s cost effective

 When you camp out with your family, you don’t need to worry about being late for your flight, going through immigration or what happens if you realize your youngest has lost their passport.
-All you need to do is find a local beauty spot where camping is permitted, hop in the car and prepare for adventure.
+All you need to do is find a local beauty spot where camping is permitted, pack up the camping tent, hop in the car and prepare for adventure.

 It’s easy to socially distance